michaelsternberg/bobbishop1/README.md

 * Quick summary

 I was interested in seeing some of [Bob Bishop's](http://apple2history.org/spotlight/bobbishop/) early Apple II games that appeared as type-in programs published in computer magazines between 1978 and 1981.
-However these games couldn't be easily found in the usual archive locations, so I typed the program listings in and am presenting them here.
+However as far as I can tell these programs do not exist anywhere on the Internet.
+So I typed them in and am bundling them here.

 * Versions